DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/rendering-markup.md

 ## Passing Parameters to a Template

 You can render similar entities using a single template by passing parameters to the template when rendering.
-For this, use the TemplateHolder's `params` property.
+For this, use the TemplatePlaceholder's `params` property.

 .embedded-demo({ "path": "core-template/template-parameters", "defaultTab": "source" })

 ## Template Overriding

 You can override an existing template by creating a new one with the same name.
 If you define several templates with the same name, the last defined one is used.
-You can render an overridden template within a new one using the `<TamplatePlaceholder/>` component without parameters.
+You can render an overridden template within a new one using the `TamplatePlaceholder` component without name.

 .embedded-demo({ "path": "core-template/template-overriding", "defaultTab": "source" })